Mauldin, SC Workers Compensation Attorney

 The minimum compensation rate a person can receive is set by law at $75.00 per week.
 The maximum compensation rate cannot exceed the average weekly wage in South Carolina.

-According to the South Carolina Department of Employment and Workforce, the weekly maximum for 2018 is $838.21.
+According to the South Carolina Department of Employment and Workforce, the weekly maximum for 2024 is $1,093.67, and it changes every year.

 How Long South Carolina Workers’ Compensation Benefits Can Last